StephanieAFlowers/AAP_AMR_Hybridcapture/README.md

 # AAP_AMR_Hybridcapture
-Studies of changes in mouse gut microbial AMR patterns after AAP administration
+Studies of changes in mouse gut microbial AMR patterns after quetipaine administration

-This is a work in progress- code mostly from CARD/rgi and Guitor 2022- will update
+This is a work in progress.
+Some code is taken from CARD/rgi and Guitor 2022- will update.